Abdessalem-Guesmi/selenium-Projects-parts1/README.md

 # selenium-Projects-parts1

-# this example represents a project collection. each class represents a
+# this example represents a project collection. each class represents a separate project

 # it's a maven project. this type of project allows you to facilitate the management of dependencies.